 Let us introduce you some of the Lublin's greatest festivals.

-CODES – The Festival of Traditional and Avant-garde Music is an international event combining archaic and new music.
-The mixture of two distinctive aesthetics forms a completely unique listening experience where the magic of archaic melodies and the artistry of contemporary music co-exist.
-The festival provides a rare opportunity for contemporary music composers, avant-garde jazzmen and traditional musicians to meet up and co-work.
-The following musicians have performed during the Festival so far: Laurie Anderson, Bill Laswell, John Zorn, Philip Glass, Meredith Monk Evelyn Glennie, Iva Bittová, Thurston Moore, Kronos Quartet.
+“Codes” Festival of Traditional and Avantgarde Music is an international event devoted to the idea of combining the archaic and the new in music.
+Presentday composers and improvising musicians often formally and thematically allude to archaic musical forms and seemingly antiquated sonic patterns.
+The mixture of two distinctive canons of aesthetics forms a completely unique listening experience where the magic of archaic melodies and the artistry of contemporary music co-exist.
+The festival provides a rare opportunity for excellent contemporary music composers, representatives of the avant-garde jazz, traditional musicians, and artists reconstructing old music to meet together and co-work.
+The following musicians have so far performed in Lublin during the Festival: Laurie Anderson, Bill Laswell, John Zorn, Philip Glass, Meredith Monk Evelyn Glennie, Iva Bittová, Thurston Moore, Kronos Quartet.

 The Different Sounds Art’n’Music Festival is a meeting of world-class artists that represent various nationalities and practise diverse music styles.
 The organisers scout rock, reggae, electro and the classical musicians.
 What inspires the Festival programmers the most is the liminal space where genres, traditions and cultural influences overlap.
 For that reason, they provide the original, premium artistic quality and unforgettable aesthetic experiences.
 So far the Festival’s line-up has included the following artists: Einstürzende Neubauten, Goldfrapp, Tony Allen, Asian Dub Foundation, Yat-Kha, The Tiger Lilies.
 Equally inspiring is the Festival’s very name – the idea of the „East of Culture” that enables to bring to Lublin the most exciting acts from among others countries such as Ukraine, Georgia and Armenia.
 Focused on music, the Festival is a multi-disciplinary event: apart from concerts, there are organised debates concerning European identity, workshops and exhibitions as well as a special “Little Different Sounds” programme dedicated to children.